Lafayette Road Becoming Dump Site and Major Eye Sore in The City - NewsBreak

 Cold, Lonely, Hurt, Suffering in Crowley Needs Our Help

+Cold, lonely, hurt and suffering, this poor animal was found behind a trash can as temperatures plummeted in Acadiana.
 Animals of Crowley, La. are asking for help with medical bills for this abused and injured animal.
+The bills at the vet are already high, but we had to bring this...

 Lafayette resident concerned for integrity of house after road issues

-Note: UPDATE: All normal crossing routes re-opened in Opelousas